-While in a downtown Manhattan Barnes & Noble bookstore the other day, I noticed that an entire book case was devoted to poker.
-Pretty good for a game that was — until recently — thought of as the pastime of middle-aged men desperate for a couple of hours away from their wives, where they could smoke, eat, and wager a few bucks.I’ve got news for you.
+While in a downtown Manhattan Barnes & Noble bookstore one day, I noticed that an entire book case was devoted to poker.
+Pretty good for a game that was — until somewhat recently — thought of as the pastime of middle-aged men desperate for a couple of hours away from their wives, where they could smoke, eat, and wager a few bucks.I’ve got news for you.
 This is not your father’s poker.

 Thanks to TV and the Internet, poker is perhaps the fastest-growing game in the world.
 On college campuses, poker has replaced video games as the diversion of choice.
 An estimated 50-80 million Americans — many of them women — now play poker.
 Poker has not only been embraced by the mainstream (like cigars and tattoos), but, in its rarefied version requiring thousands of dollars just to sit at the table, it has also become something of a status pastime reserved for 21st century “Masters of the Universe.”

 Most observers say the poker boom began in 2003, after the World Poker Tour was broadcast on the Travel Channel.
 But it was not as simple as “film it and they will watch.”
 It took a completely new approach to televising poker.

 Back in 2001, Steve Lipscomb, the former C.E.O. of World Poker Tour Enterprises Inc, had a revelation while producing a documentary film on poker.
 He realized that the only way to make watching poker on TV exciting and engaging was to let the viewers see each player’s hands (including the two face-down cards in the Texas Hold ‘em version of the game).